Submodular Maximization using Test Scores: Proof of Proposition

-\paragraph{Proof of Claim~1} If $k$ is a constant, there is no real value $r$ satisfying both conditions $r=o(1)$ and $r>1$.
-Hence, it suffices to consider $k = \omega(1)$ and show that the following statement holds: for any given $\theta > 0$, there exists an instance for which the quantile test-score based team selection cannot give a constant-factor approximation.
+\paragraph{Proof of Claim~(a)} If $k$ is a constant, then there is no $r$ satisfying both conditions $r=o(1)$ and $r>1$.
+Hence, it suffices to consider $k = \omega(1)$ and show that the following statement holds: for any given $\theta > 0$, there exists an instance for which greedy selection in decreasing order of quantile test scores cannot give a constant-factor approximation.

-Consider distributions of random variables $X_i$ defined as follows: \begin{enumerate} \item Let $X_i$ be equal to $a$ with probability $1$ for $1\le i \le k$.
-Then, each quantile test-score is equal to $a$ and each replication test-score is equal to $ak^{1/r}$. \item Let $X_i$ be equal to $0$ with probability $1-1/n$, and equal to $b \theta n/k$ with probability $1/n$ for $k+1 \le i \le 2k$.
-Then, in the limit as $n$ grows large, each quantile test-score is equal to $b$ and each replication test score is equal to $b\theta$. \item Let $X_i$ be equal to $0$ with probability $1-\theta/k$ and equal to $c$ with probability $\theta/k$ for $2k+1 \le i \le 3k$.
-Then, each quantile test-score is equal to $c$ and each replication test-score is less than or equal to $c\theta^{1/r}$. \item Let $X_i$ be equal to $0$ for $3k+1 \le i \le n$. \end{enumerate}
+Consider the distributions of random variables $X_i$ defined as follows: \begin{enumerate} \item Let $X_i$ be equal to $a$ with probability $1$ for $1\le i \le k$.
+For each of these items, the quantile test score is equal to $a$ and the replication score is equal to $ak^{1/r}$. \item Let $X_i$ be equal to $0$ with probability $1-1/n$, and equal to $b \theta n/k$ with probability $1/n$ for $k+1 \le i \le 2k$.
+Note that in the limit as $n$ grows large, each of these items has quantile test score of value $b$ and replication score of value $b\theta$. \item Let $X_i$ be equal to $0$ with probability $1-\theta/k$ and equal to $c$ with probability $\theta/k$ for $2k+1 \le i \le 3k$.
+For each of these items, the quantile test score is equal to $c$ and the replication test score is less than or equal to $c\theta^{1/r}$. \item Let $X_i$ be equal to $0$ for $3k+1 \le i \le n$. \end{enumerate}

-If $\theta$ is a constant (i.e., $\theta= O(1)$), we can easily check that the quantile test-score algorithm cannot give a constant-factor approximation with $a=b=1$ and $c=2$.
-Under this condition, the set of individuals $\{2k+1,\dots,3k\}$ is selected by the quantile test-score algorithm.
-However,
+If $\theta$ is a constant, i.e., $\theta= O(1)$, we can easily check that greedy selection in decreasing order of quantile test scores cannot give a constant-factor approximation with $a=b=1$ and $c=2$.
+Under this condition, the selected set of items is $\{2k+1,\dots,3k\}$.
+However, we have